iasonstas/react_layout/README.md

     "@testing-library/react"
     "web-vitals": "^1.1.0"              Modular library for measuring all the Web Vitals metrics.

-## Unit Testing
+No Unit Testing (jest).

-I did not proceed with Unit Testing (jest) because it was not referenced and the time was short.
 React & Next has a specific react-testing-library by kent c dodds.
 So here are some snapshots from the web app.

 ## Proptypes

-I have not used in every compononet prop-types due to time restrictions.

 ## Source-code editor: Vscode | Webstorm (prettier , eslint)